java-wanted/jupik/03-oop/OOP.md

     - it MUST output a specific string a specific number of times if called with integer and string parameters *count* and *word* in order.

+### Objects like parameters

+It is possible to pass reference types as paramters or the return value of operations.

+Solve the following issue:

+- Extend the class Box with an operation to compare an instance against an other one by the volume.

+- The operation MUST return -1, 0 or 1 if the volume of the instance is lesser, equal or greater that the volume of the other instance.